 Ex-DJ first in court in UK trials over showbiz sex abuse

-British-based Australian entertainer Rolf Harris also appeared in court on Tuesday where he pleaded not guilty to 12 counts of indecent assault, one allegedly involving a girl aged seven or eight.
-He is due to stand trial in April.
+UK-based Australian entertainer Rolf Harris was also due in court on Tuesday to enter a plea to 16 offences dating back to the 1980s, one allegedly involving a girl aged seven or eight.

 The charges stem from a police investigation launched after the 2011 death of one of the BBC's top TV presenters, Jimmy Savile, who turned out to have been a prolific sex predator over six decades.

-There are now several investigations into Savile's case with victims mulling compensation and calling for a single judge-led inquiry into how he was able to evade justice for so long.
+There are now several investigations into Savile's case with victims mulling compensation and calling for a single judge-led inquiry into how the DJ was able to evade justice for so long.